Have you heard about soaking grains for better digestion?

 Soaking grains using the above method works fine for grains that are high in phytase (buckwheat, wheat, or rye), but for grains that are low in phytase (oats, rice, millet, corn, etc.) you need to add a high-phytase grain to the low-phytase grain in order to have the soaking be beneficial.

 It appears that substituting approximately 10% of the low-phytase grain / flour with a high-phytase source is sufficient.
-(Source) For example, if you are making a cake that calls for 3 cups of flour, then you would remove approximately 1/3 of a cup of the flour and replace it with wheat, rye, or buckwheat if you are gluten-free.
+(Source) — UPDATE 2/16: Sorry that source is no longer on the internet.
+I'm trying to find it again but can't.
+For example, if you are making a cake that calls for 3 cups of flour, then you would remove approximately 1/3 of a cup of the flour and replace it with wheat, rye, or buckwheat if you are gluten-free.

 There is actually some really interesting information that recently came out about soaking and I hope to share that with you in the near future.
 So stay tuned!